NOC Best Practices: 10 Ways to Improve Your Operation in 2023

 6. Develop an Effective Customer Experience Management Program

 Other sources of data include calls and emails (among still others).
-The NOC runbook, created during the onboarding process and updated regularly, is key to what follows next.
+The NOC runbook, created during onboarding and updated regularly, is key to what follows next.
 Documenting agreed-upon processes and procedures for the specific customer environment provides the NOC team with an essential operational reference.

 NOC Quality Control